tzlion/muyl/README.md

 ## To do

-* Better handling of lists!
-Nested lists and line breaks within list items.
+* Nested lists
 * Better config possibly allowing for any feature to be enabled/disabled

 ## Irony

 Yes I am aware of the irony of this readme file for a markup language parser being written in a different markup language to the language parsed by the parser thank you

+## Language version history

+v0.1.1 - adds the ability to insert line breaks in list items

+v0.1.0 - first public release